EmilStenstrom/mybgg/README.md

    python scripts/validate_setup.py
    ```

-   This checks that your config.json is valid, your BGG username exists, and all Python dependencies are installed.
+   This checks that your config.ini is valid, your BGG username exists, and all Python dependencies are installed.
 If everything looks good, proceed to step 6!

 6. **Generate your database**:
    ```bash